CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [SVG Favicon Not Working]: https://stackoverflow.com/q/34446050/9935654
 [How to view file diff in git before commit]: https://stackoverflow.com/q/10039747/9935654
 [Where can I find the source code of gitk?]: https://stackoverflow.com/q/8738268/9935654
+[RGB to hex and hex to RGB]: https://stackoverflow.com/a/69353003/9935654
+[How do I check that a number is float or integer?]: https://stackoverflow.com/a/20779354/9935654
+[Convert character to ASCII code in JavaScript]: https://stackoverflow.com/a/9539389/9935654
+[How can I test if a letter in a string is uppercase or lowercase using JavaScript?]: https://stackoverflow.com/a/36193845/9935654

 {{< /table/bootstrap-table >}}